-Having printing security in place, and continuously maintained, can help ensure that you won’t face the costly impact of a data breach.
-For more, read out blog post, Printer Security Tips to Avoid the Cost of a Data Breach.
+Having printing security in place—and keeping it continuously maintained—can help ensure that you won’t face the costly impact of a data breach.
+For more information, read our blog post, Printer Security Tips to Avoid the Cost of a Data Breach.

 There are two ways of thinking about printer security.
-The first is in the printing devices themselves, in the sense that you want to make sure that you’re using secure printers that are equipped to protect your network against modern security threats.
+The first is in the printing devices themselves.
+You want to make sure that you’re only using secure printers fully equipped to protect your network against modern security threats.

 Your IT team already has a lot on their plate, and security is obviously a big priority.
 However, the emphasis is usually placed on servers, firewalls, computers, etc., and printers often get forgotten.
 Hackers know this, and they’re always looking for the path of least resistance.

-Another recurring problem we see companies dealing with are phishing emails.
-Most companies have dealt with them and you've probably already done some employee training on dealing with those.
+Another recurring problem that we commonly see companies dealing with are phishing emails.
+Most companies have dealt with them, and you've probably had employee training about how to avoid phishing scams.

 But what do phishing emails have to do with print?

-Let’s say for example a hacker sends out a phishing email to a company with 1,000 employees.
-They’ve designed the email to make it look like it’s coming to someone inside the company and it will have a generic, blanket statement like: “Happy Birthday” or “Congrats on Your New Role” or something like that.
+Let’s imagine a scenario where a hacker sends out a phishing email to a company with 1,000 employees.
+They’ve designed the email to make it look like it’s coming to someone inside the company complete with a generic, blanket statement like: “Happy Birthday!”

 We’re starting to see a shift where companies are taking this more seriously and buckling down on printer security.
 It varies by company and industry, but the data breaches in the news are enough to make anyone leery.